trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

 Did you spot the issue?

-The `claimNFT` entry point only allows the `topBidder` to call it.
-If this user never calls the entry point, the amount they paid is stuck and therefore the seller never receives the funds.
+The `claimNFT` entrypoint only allows the `topBidder` to call it.
+If this user never calls the entrypoint, the amount they paid is stuck and therefore the seller never receives the funds.
 As such, the NFT also stays stuck in the contract.
 This is a pure loss for the seller.

 The top bidder has a strong incentive to call `claimNFT`, as they have already paid for the NFT and benefit from the call by getting the NFT they paid for.
 However, they may have lost access to their private keys, or simply forgot about the auction.
 Worse, as they have full control on whether the seller gets the funds or not, they could use this as leverage on the seller, to try to extort some extra funds from them.

-Furthermore, requiring for the seller themselves to call the entry point instead of the `topBidder` would lead to a similar issue.
+Furthermore, requiring for the seller themselves to call the entrypoint instead of the `topBidder` would lead to a similar issue.

-In this case, the solution is simply to allow anyone to call the entry point, and make sure the token is transferred to `topBidder`, no matter who the caller is.
-There is no need to have any restriction on who may call this entry point.
+In this case, the solution is simply to allow anyone to call the entrypoint, and make sure the token is transferred to `topBidder`, no matter who the caller is.
+There is no need to have any restriction on who may call this entrypoint.

-### Best Practices
+### Best practices

-When reviewing a contract, go through every entry point and ask: **"What if someone doesn't call it?"**
+When reviewing a contract, go through every entrypoint and ask: **"What if someone doesn't call it?"**

 If something unintended could happen, consider these approaches to reduce the risk:

-- Make it so that other people can call the entry point, either by letting anyone call it, if this is safe, or by having the caller be a multi-sig contract, where only a subset of the people behind that multi-sig need to be available for the call to be made.
+- Make it so that other people can call the entrypoint, either by letting anyone call it, if this is safe, or by having the caller be a multi-sig contract, where only a subset of the people behind that multi-sig need to be available for the call to be made.

-- Add financial incentives, with a deposit from the entity supposed to call the entry point, that they get back when they make the call.
+- Add financial incentives, with a deposit from the entity supposed to call the entrypoint, that they get back when they make the call.
 This reduces the risk that they simply decide not to call it, or forget to do so.

 - Add a deadline that allows the other parties to get out of the deal, if one party doesn't do their part in time.
 Be careful, as in some cases, giving people a way to get out of the deal may make the situation more complex.